zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

       address pair from the set output *[B03_NS_NOT_AUTH]* with the pair.
    4. If the *NS Cannot Resolve Into IP* set is non-empty then for each name server name output *[B03_NS_NO_IP_ADDR]* with the name server name.
-   5. If the *No Respons From NS* set is non-empty then for each name server name and IP address pair from the set output *[B03_NS_NO_RESPONSE]* with the pair.
+   5. If the *No Response From NS* set is non-empty then for each name server name and IP address pair from the set output *[B03_NS_NO_RESPONSE]* with the pair.
-   6. If the *Unexpecte RCODE* set is non-empty then for each name server name and IP address pair from the set output *[B03_UNEXPECTED_RCODE]* with the pair and the [RCODE Name] for the pair in the set.
+   6. If the *Unexpected RCODE* set is non-empty then for each name server name and IP address pair from the set output *[B03_UNEXPECTED_RCODE]* with the pair and the [RCODE Name] for the pair in the set.